oddnerd/edu/README.md

 # edu

-This repository contains development artifacts for the `edu` library, an educational reference alternative standard library for the Rust programming language.
+This repository contains development artifacts for the `edu` library, a collection of implementations in the Rust programming language for education reference.

 This project exists to accomplish two goals:

-1. To organize a collections of high-quality, trustworthy educational reference implementations for myself and others;
+1. To organize a collection of high-quality reference implementations for myself and others;
 2. To act as a portfolio piece to exhibit my software engineering craftsmanship.

-Notably, this explicitly does _not_ include being a drop-in replacement for the `std` crate.
-In fact, most implementations still base their interfaces around `core` types such as `Default` and `FromIterator`.
-It does, nevertheless, reimplement most types to exhibit how I believe one ought to look in optimal conditions when not bound to consumers.
-This repository is not merely reformatting existing implementations available online; the code here is hand-written from scratch without the use of any artificial intelligence providing implementation truly worthy of reference.
+This repository is not merely reformatting existing implementations available online; the code here is hand-written from scratch without the use of any artificial intelligence providing implementations truly worthy of reference.

 ## Building